18. RDFox Executable

 A role and password are required by this mode in order to create the first server role.
 If either are absent from both the command arguments and environment variables, and the -temp-role option is not specified, RDFox will prompt for the missing values.
 If the -temp-role option is specified, a temporary role will be created with a random name and password and installed as the first server role.
 The temporary role will be removed before the command completes.
 This option is provided for cases when the complete access control configuration will be established via the shell commands given at the end of the command line, for example when initializing a server with content and settings transcribed from another server.

 At this point, all of the specified server and endpoint parameters are recorded in server and endpoint parameters files in the server directory.
 Next, the server’s data store catalog persistence is initialized and after that the server’s access control configuration is initialized using the specified role and password.
-This will involve an optimization step for the password hashing library, which may take up to a minute.
-Finally, if the command line includes any shell commands these are executed and the process returns.
+If any of the three role manager configuration parameters relating to password hashing (see Section 12.2.1.1.3) is zero, access control initialization will include a step to automatically determine suitable values for all three.
+This usually takes a few seconds but occasionally takes several tens of seconds.
+Finally, if the command line includes any shell commands these are executed.

 The server can now be launched in daemon or shell modes.